Skip to main content

 If a Principal exists with a matching ID, the request is authorized according to that Principal's ACL's.
 If no Principal exists with the provided ID, then the request is authorized according to the anonymous Prncipal's ACL's.

-There are several motivations for this design:
+There are several motivations for the out-of-the-box design:

 • Online Migrations to Secured Clusters: this design allows users to migrate to a secure cluster without downtime by adding a secured listener, adding Principals for each application, moving applications to the new listener, and disabling anonymous's permissions.